TheresaLui/SelfHelpContent_v2/articles/microsoft.sql.alchemy/move-resource-between-subscriptions.md

 # Move SQL Resources Between Subscriptions

-## Move SQL Resources Between Subscriptions
+## Move SQL resources between subscriptions

-SQL Database supports resource migration (server, database, elastic pool, etc) between resource groups or subscriptions.
-When you move a SQL server, all its databases are also moved.
+Azure SQL Database supports resource migration (server, database, elastic pool, etc) between resource groups or subscriptions.
+When you move a SQL server, all of its databases are also moved.

-Migration between resource groups/subscriptions is a metadata-only operation.
-Connections to the server/database are not impacted and all data/settings are preserved.
+Migration between resource groups and subscriptions is a metadata-only operation.
+Connections to the server and database are not impacted; all data and settings are preserved.
 The resource group is locked from other changes during the operation.

+## Resources
 See [Move resources to a new resource group or subscription](https://docs.microsoft.com/azure/azure-resource-manager/management/move-resource-group-and-subscription) for more detailed instructions, restrictions and frequently asked questions.

 See [Move operation support for resources](https://docs.microsoft.com/azure/azure-resource-manager/management/move-support-resources) to check the support status of moving other non-SQL Database resources.